Here are two PHP scripts I just wrote that use

 A PHP curl GET request

-This first one makes an HTTP GET request and prints the data that is returned by the URL that it hits:
+This first example makes an HTTP GET request and prints the data that is returned by the URL that it hits:

 <?php # An HTTP GET request example $url = 'http://localhost:8080/stocks'; $ch = curl_init($url); curl_setopt($ch, CURLOPT_TIMEOUT, 5); curl_setopt($ch, CURLOPT_CONNECTTIMEOUT, 5); curl_setopt($ch, CURLOPT_RETURNTRANSFER, true); $data = curl_exec($ch); curl_close($ch); echo $data; ?>